Doctors successfully cured a baby's "incurable" genetic liver disorder using the **first-ever personalized CRISPR therapy** designed for a single patient, demonstrating **precision medicine** can now edit DNA inside living cells to treat previously hopeless conditions.

 ## What This Means for Families Facing "Incurable" Diagnoses

-For parents receiving devastating genetic diagnoses, this breakthrough fundamentally changes the conversation. **"Incurable" may no longer mean hopeless** - it may simply mean "not yet treated with personalized gene therapy."
+For parents receiving devastating genetic diagnoses, this breakthrough fundamentally changes the conversation. **"Incurable" may no longer mean hopeless**.
+It may simply mean "not yet treated with personalized gene therapy."

 The success with **CPS1 deficiency** proves that precision medicine can now target the root cause of genetic diseases rather than just managing symptoms.
 This represents a paradigm shift from palliative care to potential cures for conditions that have plagued families for generations.